Immigration is not just a profession, it is part of my daily personal life, as I grew up as an immigrant and went through the immigration process.

 Kaushik is a very knowledgeable, driven attorney that I have had the pleasure of getting to know over the past year.
 He is full of creative ideas and solutions - 'no' and 'can't' don't seem to be in his vocabulary - instead, it's 'when' and 'how'.
 Clients in need of immigration law assistance (or attorneys in other practice areas in need of a contact in immigration law) would be well advised to get to engage with Kaushik.

-Jonas Grant Business Attorney
+Jonas Grant Contracts and agreements Attorney

 Relationship: Fellow lawyer in community